India

 💡 newsR Knowledge: Other News Mentions

-ChatGPT ChatGPT Chatbot developed by OpenAI
+ChatGPT ChatGPT Chatbot and virtual assistant developed by OpenAI

 Sky News